freemark21/HelpDeskWebApp/README.md

 # HelpDeskWebApp
 Migrated a SQL database from local server to Azure server.
-Hosted web app in same resource center on Azure as well.
+Hosted web app in same resource center on Azure.
 Design was not a focus on this project, although master pages was used for the reporting page.
+Database was provided.